Habibullah Khan: Early life

-Habibullah was the eldest son of Emir Abdur Rahman, and was born in Samarkand, Uzbekistan in 1871.
+Habibullah was the eldest son of Emir Abdur Rahman, and was born in Samarkand, Uzbekistan to a Pashtun family in 1872.
 He had a younger brother, born on December 7, 1874, Nasrullah Khan.

 Reign

 Habibullah was a relatively reform-minded ruler who attempted to modernize his country.
 During his reign he worked to bring modern medicine and other technology to Afghanistan.
 Many people who were forced into exile by his father were returned to Afghanistan by a general amnesty decreed by Habibullah.
+In 1901, Habibullah passed a law forcing Hindu men to wear yellow turbans and women to wear a yellow veil in public in order to distinguish them from Muslims and to discriminate against.
 In 1903, Habibullah founded the Habibia school as well as a military academy.
 He also worked to put in place progressive reforms in his country.
 He instituted various legal reforms and repealed many of the harshest criminal penalties.
 One of his chief advisers, Abdul Lateef was sentenced to death in 1903 for apostasy, being stoned to death in Kabul.
 Other reforms included the dismantling of the internal intelligence organization that had been put in place by his father.
-Qala-e-Seraj in Mihtarlam was built by the Amir c.
+Qala-e-Seraj in Mihtarlam was built by the Habibullah c.
 1912–13 to spend his winters.

 Khost rebellion

-In May 1912, Habibullah faced the only crisis in his career when a rebellion erupted in Khost led by Jehandad Khan, a rival claimant to the Afghan throne, known as the Khost rebellion.
+In May 1912, Habibullah faced the only crisis in his career when a rebellion, known as the Khost rebellion, erupted in Khost led by Jehandad Khan, a rival claimant to the Afghan throne.
 This rebellion ended in August that same year, when the rebels were given concessions by the Afghan government.